Punk rock subgenres: Afro-punk

 Afro-punk (sometimes spelled AfroPunk) refers to the participation of African Americans in the punk and alternative music cultures.
 Afro-punks represent a majority in the punk culture in predominantly black regions of the world that have burgeoning punk communities, such as in parts of Africa.
 There are many punk rock bands with black members, and several with lineups that are all black.
-Notable bands that can be linked to the Afro-punk community include: Death, Pure Hell, Bad Brains, Suicidal Tendencies, Dead Kennedys, Fishbone, Wesley Willis Fiasco and Suffrajett.

 Anarcho punk

 Anarcho-punk is punk rock that promotes anarchism.
 The term anarcho-punk is sometimes applied exclusively to bands that were part of the 1970s/1980s anarcho-punk movement in the United Kingdom.
 Some, however, use the term to refer to any punk music with anarchist lyrical content.
-Examples of anarcho-punk bands include Crass, Conflict, and Icons of Filth.

 Art punk

 Art punk or avant punk refers to punk rock and post-punk music of an experimental bent, or with connections to art school, the art world, or the avant-garde.
-Examples of Art punk artists include A Frames, Art Brut, the Blood Brothers, Glenn Branca, Chicks on Speed, Chimera, Country Teasers, Crass, Daughters, the Death Set, Devo, and Television.

 Christian punk

 Christian punk (or Christ punk, as it is called in reference to crust punk) is punk rock with some degree of Christian lyrical content.
 Given the edginess of punk and some of its subgenres, such as hardcore punk, many bands have been rejected by the Christian music industry.
 Due to the message and nature of Christian punk, many traditional punks ridicule it.
-Examples of Christian punk bands include MxPx, Crux, Dogwood, Officer Negative, and Outer Circle.